 Guaranty: No Fee No Recovery

 Do you have questions about a workers’ compensation medical claim?
 Do you understand the Medical Provider Network or how to choose a treatment doctor?
-Our Sacramento Workers’ Compensation Attorneys have worked on thousands of workers’ compensation medical claims.
+Our workers’ compensation attorneys have worked on thousands of workers’ compensation medical claims.
 Our lawyers can guide an injured worker through a Utilization Review and an Independent Medical Review.
-Please call one of our Sacramento Workers’ Compensation Attorneys today if you have any questions regarding your workers’ compensation medical claim.
+Please call one of our Sacramento workers’ compensation attorneys today if you have any questions regarding your workers’ compensation medical claim.

 A Medical Provider Network is a list of doctors authorized by an employer’s workers’ compensation insurance to treat injured workers.
 Every Medical Provider Network has a list of doctors who specialize in work-related injuries and doctors who specialize in general medicine.

-Your employer has the right to choose the physician you see for your initial medical claim evaluation and for the first 30 days after your injury.
+Your employer can choose the physician you see for your initial medical claim evaluation and the first 30 days after your injury.
 They will choose this doctor from their Medical Provider Network.
 After 30 days, you can choose a different doctor to treat you as long as they are listed in the Medical Provider Network.

 There are exceptions to this requirement.
-For example, if prior to your injury, your employer allowed you to designate your personal doctor as your medical provider in the case of a work-related injury, you could see that doctor if you are injured.
+For example, suppose before your injury, your employer allowed you to designate your doctor as your medical provider in the case of a work-related injury.
+In that case, you could see that doctor if you are injured.

 Medical Provider Network doctors are paid by your employer’s workers’ compensation insurance and might lean towards saving the insurance company money.
-However, all Medical Provider Networks are required to continuously review their quality of care, employee performance, facilities, costs, and utilization of services.
+However, all Medical Provider Networks must continuously review their quality of care, employee performance, facilities, costs, and utilization of services.

-If you feel the Medical Provider Network doctor treating you is not following the minimum standards or you have questions regarding your medical claim, you should contact a Sacramento workers’ compensation attorney.
+If you feel the Medical Provider Network doctor treating you needs to follow the minimum standards or have questions regarding your medical claim, contact a Sacramento workers’ compensation attorney.

-There are many factors you should consider when choosing a doctor to treat your workers’ compensation injury.
+It would be best to consider many factors when choosing a doctor to treat your workers’ compensation injury.
 One of the most important factors is the doctor’s experience writing reports and communicating your medical claim with the workers’ compensation attorney and the insurance company.
-If the doctor you choose cannot effectively write reports related to the workers’ compensation process and your medical claim, then your case is at a considerable disadvantage.
+If the doctor you choose cannot effectively write reports on the workers’ compensation process and your medical claim, your case is at a considerable disadvantage.

 Our Sacramento workers’ compensation attorneys highly recommend checking online doctor reviews.
-However, avoid focusing on the overall star rating and instead read the comments.
+However, please don’t focus on the overall star rating; instead, read the comments.
 This will help you get a feel for what the doctor is like and see if that doctor is the right fit for you and your medical claim.
-Don’t discount a doctor if he or she was rated poorly for being late or unsatisfactory bedside manner.
+Refrain from discounting a doctor if they were rated poorly for being late or unsatisfactory bedside manner.

 When you are injured at work, you are entitled to the reasonable and necessary medical treatment you need to treat a work-related injury.
 The treatment you receive is based on guidelines set by the American College of Occupational and Environmental Medicine’s Occupational Medicine Practice Guidelines.

 The guidelines are recommendations of generally accepted practices and are deemed scientifically proven to treat or cure your work-related injury.
-These guidelines include information related to how often and how long the evidence-based treatment should be given to resolve your medical claim.
+These guidelines include how often and long the evidence-based treatment should be given to resolve your medical claim.

 Your doctor may prescribe treatment outside the Medical Treatment Guidelines for your medical claim.
 In that case, your doctor must provide evidence to show that treatment is essential for your recovery.
 The treatment plan for your medical claim will then be reviewed through a process known as a Utilization Review.

-Contact a Sacramento Workers’ Compensation Attorney if you have questions about your workers’ compensation medical claim or Medical Treatment Guidelines.
+Contact a Sacramento workers’ compensation attorney with questions about your workers’ compensation medical claim or Medical Treatment Guidelines.